ChrisChinchilla/Chip-Shop/_cards/Osborne_1.md

 profitscore: 3
 profitlength: 2
 longevityscore: 4
-legal: Osborne 1 and Osborne are registered Trademarks of Mikrolog Ltd
+legal: The Osborne 1 and Osborne are registered Trademarks of Mikrolog Ltd
+approved: 'N'
+yearofrelease: 1981
+originalprice: $1800
 ---

-Portable computer Osborne 1 comes with a case and a large bundle of software almost equivalent in value to the machine itself,
+The Osborne 1 is the first commercially successful portable computer, shipping with a case and a large bundle of software almost equivalent in value to the machine itself.